ISQGD

 Wasserstein distances (Wp), optimal transport maps, and Kantorovich formulations; transport-based approaches to quantization, clustering, and geometric approximation; geometric, analytic, and dynamical applications of optimal transport; gradient flows and evolution equations in Wasserstein spaces; transport and functional inequalities, including Talagrand, HWI, and logarithmic Sobolev inequalities; curvature-dimension conditions and displacement convexity; and metric-measure structures and geometric analysis arising from optimal transport theory.

-Variational principles underlying quantization, geometric partitioning, and energy-based optimization; minimization of geometric and analytic energies on Euclidean spaces, manifolds, and fractal domains; classical and modern tools from the calculus of variations, including Euler–Lagrange equations and geometric functionals; and connections with elliptic and geometric partial differential equations, optimal transport, and geometric optimization on curved and singular spaces.
+Variational principles underlying quantization, geometric partitioning, and energy-based optimization; minimization of geometric and analytic energies on Euclidean spaces, manifolds, and fractal domains; classical and modern tools from the calculus of variations, including Euler–Lagrange equations, variational inequalities, and geometric functionals; nonlocal variational models, peridynamics, and nonlocal continuum mechanics; discrete-to-continuum limits, Γ-convergence, and asymptotic analysis for local and nonlocal energies; and deep connections with elliptic and geometric partial differential equations, optimal transport, and geometric optimization on curved, singular, and irregular spaces.

 Centroidal Voronoi tessellations (CVTs) and optimal tessellations; energy-minimizing and equilibrium configurations on Euclidean domains, manifolds, and curved surfaces; sphere packing, covering, and best-packing problems; geometric coding theory, spherical designs, and optimal spherical codes; optimal partitions and quantization on geometric and metric-measure spaces; and applications to geometric approximation and optimization on curved and non-Euclidean surfaces.